 DSM 5 criteria for depression:

-“Single episode depressive disorder is characterized by the presence or history of one depressive episode when there is no history of prior depressive episodes.
-A depressive episode is characterized by a period of almost daily depressed mood or diminished interest in activities occurring most of the day, nearly every day during a period lasting at least two weeks accompanied by other symptoms such as difficulty concentrating, feelings of worthlessness or excessive or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes in appetite or sleep, psychomotor agitation or retardation, and reduced energy or fatigue.
+"Single-episode depressive disorder is characterized by the presence or history of one depressive episode when there is no history of prior depressive episodes.
+A depressive episode is characterized by a period of depressed mood or diminished interest in activities occurring most of the day, nearly every day during a period lasting at least two weeks accompanied by other symptoms such as difficulty concentrating, feelings of worthlessness, or excessive or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes in appetite or sleep, psychomotor agitation or retardation, and reduced energy or fatigue.
 There have never been any prior manic, hypomanic, or mixed episodes, which would indicate the presence of a bipolar disorder."

 Depression is a complex and multilayer condition, and it’s not my intention to go deeply into the areas of diagnosis in this article.
 But what’s really important to know is that depression may start in many different circumstances.
-It can happen after a life-changing event or a trauma, you may be predisposed genetically, it may also be a condition often present with some other physical illness.
-In many cases you may not even understand why it’s happening at all.
+It can happen after a life-changing event or a trauma, but it may also be a condition often present with some other physical illness.
+In many cases, you may not even understand why it’s happening at all.

 There are situations when it’s virtually impossible to avoid a depressive episode, but it’s almost like with physical exercise.
 If you work out to gain strength – you’ll be able to lift heavier weights.
 Similarly, if you take care of your mental health, if your try and be mindful of what’s going on with you on a day-to-day basis, chances are should the episode appear, you’ll be healthier and better equipped to deal with it in the end.